Image of blue Buffalo Rehab Logo

 Causes of Pain When Walking

-Walking is such a basic function and yet so many of us can’t walk without pain.
+Walking is a basic function, yet so many of us can’t walk without pain.

 For many patients we see in our clinics, painful walking comes down to one or more of four main reasons: